The cypress is certainly one of the kings of the conifers to establish elegant hedges, but it is also remarkable as a standalone specimen.

 If you plant it in spring, you can also proceed to do the same in order to avoid having weeds crowd it out from below.

 - In both cases, maritime pine bark mulch is the most perfectly suited, but any other mulch will also play the part fine.

-If you cypress is never pruned, it can grow to reach nearly 65 feet (20 meters) and its bearing will be a distinctive cone.
+If your cypress is never pruned, it can grow to reach nearly 65 feet (20 meters) and its bearing will be a distinctive, thin cone.

 For hedges, select the pruning height you are comfortable with as well as the thickness.